nikivdev/config/readme.md

 I minimize push notifications to nearly only messaging apps (Telegram/Discord/..).
 I also keep it nearly always on Do Not Disturb mode.
 Especially when I work on my mac and keep the phone on the side so as to not duplicate notifications.

-Apps are listed in order they appear in each of the screens.

 - [Fantastical](https://apps.apple.com/us/app/fantastical-calendar/id718043190) widget to see today's events, I tap on widget to open app itself to make/search events or see full week/month view of events
 - [Things](https://apps.apple.com/us/app/things-3/id904237743) widget to see today's tasks, I tap on widget to open app itself to make/search todos or see other todos for today
 - [Wikipedia](https://apps.apple.com/us/app/wikipedia/id324715238) to read some articles or see `nearby places` in wikipedia